 4. Being Proactive

 An essential approach for better Quality is to focus on detecting and address of Quality during the project life-cycle before it becomes an issue.
 Being proactive at all times can make a massive difference in improving the quality of the project.

 Quality Management is a continuous, iterative cycle directed through the project life-cycle.
 Monitoring the iterations is a crucial work that has to be looked after by the project manager of the particular construction project.

 6. Tracking Trends

-Continuous tracking of the project’s conformity to the defined quality standards, and representation of quality metrics data in terms of trends and graphical tools, over time, is an essential activity for monitoring the trend and the quality standards in a construction project.
+Continuous tracking of the project’s conformity to the defined quality standards, and representation of quality metrics data in terms of trends and graphical tools, over time, is an important activity for monitoring the trend and the quality standards in a construction project.

 8. Setting Thresholds

-Establishing thresholds that identify when the corrective actions are to be taken, at the beginning of the project and successfully conveying them to the project team, will keep the project performance within the acceptable boundaries of quality.
+Establishing thresholds that identify when the corrective actions are to be taken at the beginning of the project and successfully conveying them to the project team will keep the project performance within the acceptable boundaries of Quality.

 10. Taking quick actions